enyo/data-proxy/Readme.md

   - `Model.INVALID_KEY` if the object provided an invalid key
   - `Model.UNDEFINED_KEY` if a required key was not provided
   - `Model.UNDEFINED_VALUE` if a required value was not provided

+## Usage

+Actually post a request:

+    // dataProxy.post(path, body, successCallback, errorCallback);
+    // Example:
+    dataProxy.post(
+        '/path/to/post'
+      , { some: "data", to: "post", as: "json" } }
+      , function(response) {
+          // Success
+        }
+      , function(err, response) {
+          // Error (If the server responded with 40x oder 50x, or if the JSON was invalid.)
+        }
+    );

+`response` is an object containing following information:

+- `response.statusCode` The http status code returned (e.g.: `404`).
+- `response.headers` An array of the headers returned.
+- `response.data` Contains the data returned by the server.
+- `response.dataObject` (optional) Contains the parsed data (if any) returned by the server.

+> If the `content-type` submitted by the server is  `application-json` then the data will automatically be parsed and is
+> accessible via `response.dataObject`.

+## License

+(The MIT License)

+Copyright (c) 2012 Matias Meno &lt;m@tias.me&gt;

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the 'Software'), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.